 The History Department introduces students to the joys and challenges of studying the past in such a way that they may better understand themselves, their own cultures, and the broader world.
 In line with the purposes of Wheaton College and informed by the truths and values of the Christian faith, the department is committed to the study of history as a foundational liberal arts discipline, worthwhile for its own sake and as a means of preparing students for a wide range of vocational pursuits.
 Teaching, research, and other scholarly activities in the department focus on the understanding and interpretation of historical eras and persons, not mere facts and details.
 The department is convinced that proper appreciation of the past in its political, social, and religious contexts significantly contributes to an individual’s understanding of contemporary events and his or her own faith.

 The History major is useful for a wide variety of careers, including law, business, journalism, Christian ministries, government service, and teaching.
 It also prepares students for graduate study in history, as well as in museum, library, and archival studies.
-In addition to regular course offerings, off-campus programs and internships are available.
-The department works to place interested students in study and travel abroad programs and supervises an annual study abroad program as part of the Interdisciplinary Studies major in Asian Studies.
+In addition to regular course offerings, study abroad programs, and internships are available.

 Requirements for a History major are 36 hours in History, including a core research sequence.
-That sequence includes three components: (1) HIST 295 Introduction to Historical Inquiry; (2) a Junior Research Paper, completed as a part of the regular class assignments of 300- or 400-level history classes; and (3) HIST 494 Christianity and Historical Study, which is the department’s capstone seminar.
-HIST 295 normally is completed during the freshman or sophomore year; the Junior Research Paper usually is written and submitted to the department during the junior year; and HIST 494 during the senior year.
+That sequence includes three components: (1) HIST 295 Introduction to Historical Inquiry; (2) a Junior Research Paper, completed as a part of the regular class assignments of 300- or 400-level history classes; and (3) HIST 494, which is the department’s capstone seminar.
+Normally, HIST 295 is completed during the freshman or sophomore year; the Junior Research Paper is submitted for departmental review during the junior year; and HIST 494 during the senior year.
 Students must complete HIST 295 before the semester in which they write their Junior Research Paper.
 Guidelines for the Junior Research Paper are available in the History Department office or in the Handbook on the department web site www.wheaton.edu/History.
-Additional requirements are four upper division hours from each of the following categories: American, European, world (Asia, Africa, Latin America), and four hours of the history of Christianity.
+Additional requirements are four upper division hours from each of the following categories: American, European, non-west (Asia, Africa, Latin America), and the history of Christianity.
+Approved 200-level African, Asian and Latin American history courses can fulfill the non-western field requirements for the major.
 No more than eight hours of cross listed courses may apply to the major.
 Eight hours of history-related courses from other departments may be substituted for four hours in History with the approval of the History Department Chair.

-Requirements for the History/Social Science major (usually a teacher education concentration) are 42 hours, including 28 hours in History; eight hours in Political Science ( plus 4 hours); four additional hours in the Social Sciences other than Political Science; and two hours Methods of Teaching History/Social Science (HIST 324).
+Requirements for the History/Social Science major (usually a teacher education concentration) are 42 hours, including 28 hours in History; eight hours in Political Science ( plus 4 hours); four additional hours in the Social Sciences other than Political Science; and a two hour High School History/Social Science Methods course (HIST 324).
+Middle Grade History/Social Science Methods course (HIST 325) is required for all students seeking high school endorsement.
 The 28 hours in History include the core research sequence for the major.
-That sequence has three components: (1) HIST 295 Introduction to Historical Inquiry; (2) a Junior Research Paper completed as a part of the regular class assignments of 300- or 400-level history classes or HIST 292 with approval; and (3) HIST 494 Christianity and Historical Study, which is the department’s capstone seminar.
+That sequence has three components: (1) HIST 295 Introduction to Historical Inquiry; (2) a Junior Research Paper completed as a part of the regular class assignments of 300- or 400-level history classes; and (3) HIST 494, which is the department’s capstone seminar.
 HIST 295 is normally completed during the freshman or sophomore year; the Junior research paper during the junior year; and HIST 494 during the senior year.
 Guidelines for the Junior Research Paper are available in the History Department office or in the Handbook on the department web site www.wheaton.edu/History.
-The 28 required hours in History also include ten hours in U.S. history (including HIST 351, 352); twelve hours in European and World History (including HIST 111 World History, Ancient to Modern; plus four hours European history and four hours world history from Asia, Africa, or Latin America); and two hours of Geography (GEOG 211).
+The 28 required hours in History also include eight hours in U.S. history (HIST 351 and 352); twelve hours in European and World History (including HIST 102, see advisor for recommended HIST 102 section to enroll in), plus four hours European history and four hours non-western history from Asia, Africa, or Latin America); and two hours of geography (GEOG 211).
 History/Social Science majors must complete a noncredit, self-study unit of Illinois History & Government (pass/fail).
-In addition, History/Social Science majors seeking teacher certification must meet requirements listed under the Education Department.
-Students who have declared the major and later choose not to pursue teacher certification may continue in the major with the approval of the History Department chair.
+In addition, History/Social Science majors seeking teacher licensure must meet requirements listed under the Education Department.
+Students who have declared the major and later choose not to pursue teacher licensure may continue in the major with the approval of the History Department chair.
 In such cases, students will be expected to take an additional 4 hours in the Social Sciences (200-level or higher, not PSCI).

-Requirements for a minor in History are 20 hours, including a History general education course and HIST 295, as well as one upper-division course (300-level or above) in two of the following areas: world; U.S.; or European history.
+Requirements for a minor in History are 20 hours, including a History course with an HP tag and HIST 295, as well as one upper-division course (300-level or above) in two of the following areas: world; U.S.; or European history.
 Courses cross-listed in History from other departments cannot be applied to the History minor.

 Refer to the Graduate Programs section of this catalog for courses in the History of Christianity which apply to a Master of Arts degree in Biblical and Theological Studies.

 HIST 105.
 World History.
 A survey of world history in Christian perspective from c.
 1500 to the present.
 This course provides the chronological, geographical, and cultural breadth that serves as a contextualizing vehicle for the liberal arts.
 Attention given to moral issues of history.
-Meets general education requirement.
-Diversity designation.
+Meets legacy general education requirement.
+Legacy diversity designation.

 HIST 111.
 World History, Ancient to Modern.
 Single semester survey of world history from the ancient period to the present.
 Examines the political, religious, and social developments that forged the modern world.
-Meets general education requirements for all majors.
-Specifically addresses certification requirements for secondary education.
+Meets legacy general education requirements.
+Specifically addresses licensure requirements for secondary education.
 Required for History/Social Science majors.
 Recommended for elementary education majors.
-Diversity designation.
+Legacy diversity designation.

 HIST 131.
 Topics in World History.
 Through a biographical approach, investigates selected themes in world history in light of liberal arts and Christian thought and values.
 Not open to students who have completed HIST 105, 111, or 115.
-Applies to general education requirement only as recommended by History Chair.
-See General Education requirements, Studies in Society.
-Diversity designation.
+Legacy diversity designation.
 (2)

 HIST 295.
 Introduction to Historical Inquiry.
 Introduction to principles and techniques of historical scholarship.
 Attention given to historical thinking, literacy, research, and communication skills.
 Useful for non-majors.
 Required of majors and minors.
 (2)

 HIST 305.
 Introduction to the History of Christianity.
 A summary introduction to the history of Christianity designed to provide a rapid, but comprehensive overview to assist students who seek a basic understanding of the history of Christianity as background for other fields of study.
 Counts toward the history of Christianity requirement for the major.
-Not open to students who have completed BITH 577, or HIST 477x in previous years.
+Not open to students who have completed BITH 577 in previous years.
 (2)

 HIST 324.
-Methods of Teaching History/Social Science.
-An introduction to methods of teaching middle and high school history/social science students, including units on classroom management, lesson planning, assessment, individual differences, learning resources, educational technology, and teaching strategies appropriate to history/social science classrooms.
-Prerequisites: EDUC 125, 125L, 225, 225L and admission to WheTEP.
+High School History/Social Science Methods.
+An introduction to methods of teaching high school history/social science students, including units on classroom management, lesson planning, assessment, individual differences, learning resources, educational technology, and teaching strategies appropriate to history/social science classrooms.
+Prerequisites: EDUC 135, 136, 136L, 225, 225L and admission to the Wheaton Teacher Education Program (WheTEP).
 (2)

 HIST 331.
 Cultures and National Identity in African History.
 Focuses on the development of select African societies from their early institutional and cultural traditions to the present with emphasis on the themes of the impact of Islam, European colonial influences, national independence movements, and contemporary African society.
-Diversity designation.
+Legacy diversity designation.

 HIST 334.
 Society and Politics in East Asian History.
 Cultural development and distinctives of China, Korea, and Japan, from their traditional roots through their classical periods to the modern period.
 Contemporary East Asian society and affairs are covered and various themes will be emphasized each semester.
-Diversity designation.
+Legacy diversity designation.